 “Jesus said, ‘Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.’”
 Matthew 19:14

-It’s been a tumultuous year, and we realize there might be some hesitancy to move forward with VBS.
+It’s been a tumultuous couple of years, and we realize there might be some hesitancy to move forward with VBS.
 Your leadership may be asking you, “You want to get 100 kids together…plus volunteers?”
 We believe that events like VBS are more important than ever in helping kids process what they’ve experienced this year.
 Check out what child psychologist, Joseph White, has to say about the importance of VBS:

 “VBS can be a critical way to reconnect with the kids and families in your church over the summer.
 This year’s VBS will be great, not only for kids’ spiritual growth, but also for their emotional health.
 It will give kids an opportunity to express their feelings about the quarantine experience and to realize how God was with them in those difficult moments.”